Water Pollution Facts: The Cost of Contamination

 Reverse osmosis is not the sole method of purifying contaminated or polluted water.

-There are several other home water purification methods: distillation, ion exchange, carbon adsorption, basic microporous filtration, and ultraviolet radiation.
+Several other home water purification methods exist, including distillation, ion exchange, carbon adsorption, essential microporous filtration, and ultraviolet radiation.

-Of all the mentioned methods, it has been consistently shown that reverse osmosis technology is the most efficient, with distillation as its closest contender.
+Of all the methods mentioned, reverse osmosis technology has consistently been shown to be the most efficient, with distillation as its closest contender.

 Against distillation, reverse osmosis is more energy-efficient, as distillation consumes a lot of electricity.

-Reverse osmosis does not require expensive electricity similar to what distillation requires; it simply requires constant water pressure.
+Reverse osmosis does not require expensive electricity like what distillation requires; it simply requires constant water pressure.

-Reverse osmosis filters are compact, whereas distillation systems take up a large amount of space.
+Reverse osmosis filters are compact, whereas distillation systems take up much space.

 Distillation is expensive because of the equipment needed to change water into vapor and back to water again.

-In contrast, reverse osmosis separates unwanted matter from the water, such as dissolved minerals and chemicals and heavy metals like the dangerous arsenic and mercury, without the water changing from one state to another.
+In contrast, reverse osmosis separates unwanted matter from the water, such as dissolved minerals, chemicals, and heavy metals, such as dangerous arsenic and mercury, without changing the water's state.

-Ion exchange does not remove particles, pyrogens or bacteria, and costs more than reverse osmosis in the long term.
+Ion exchange does not remove particles, pyrogens, or bacteria; it is more expensive than reverse osmosis in the long term.

-Carbon adsorption causes carbon fines and thus is not environmentally friendly when compared to reverse osmosis.
+Carbon adsorption causes carbon fines and thus is not environmentally friendly compared to reverse osmosis.

-Microporous basic filtration does not remove dissolved inorganic material, such as arsenic and mercury, and similar elements and compounds, from the water.
+Microporous basic filtration does not remove dissolved inorganic material such as arsenic, mercury, and other elements and compounds from the water.

 Ultraviolet radiation does not remove particles and colloids, unlike reverse osmosis.